 Pricing at Miss Shirley’s is a bit more than one would expect for a breakfast.
 With unique items on their menu, I see some justification for the pricing.
 However, the hash browns and biscuits didn’t seem as above par as should be for such pricing.
 Perhaps I don’t appreciate those two side dishes enough, but it seems each needed a little something to make them worthy of their pricetag.

-For a unique breakfast, Miss Shirley’s is worth a visit.
+For a unique breakfast (with a bit of a price tag), Miss Shirley’s is worth a visit.